marzukia/blog/content/posts/genetic-algorithim-cs.md

 ## The Setup

 For my genetic algorithm I stuck with using a `24x24` jpeg wihout any transparent pixels.
 This was purely because I wanted to keep it simple and not have to worry about `alpha`.
-Also, when I tried larger images it took considerably longer and I am very impatient.
+Also, when I tried larger images it took considerably longer.

 I used a `parentPoolSize` of `3` meaning that for every given generation of offsrping, I select `3` parents to seed the next generation.
 To ensure that enough genetic diversity is created through mutation and reproduction, the overall offspring pool size will be `parentPoolSize ^ 4`.
 This means that every generation, I have a total population of `81` offspring, of which `3` is selected to seed the next generation.